sailpoint-oss/sailpoint-cli/cmd/sanitize/sanitize.md

 ==Long==
 # Sanitize

-Sanitize a har file of sensitive data
+Run this command to sanitize a HAR file of sensitive data.
-Specifically removes access tokens and origin urls similar to the examples below:
+Sanitizing a HAR file means specifically removing access tokens and origin URLS from the file to ensure that such sensitive information is secure.

 Access Token
 ```